-When you plan for non-profit staff wellness, your clients benefit.
+When you create a healthy non-profit environment, it’s your clients who ultimately benefit.

-What is non-profit staff wellness?
+What is a healthy non-profit environment?
 Why does it matter?

 When our staff come to work feeling rested, it’s our clients who ultimately benefit.
 In a time when non-profits are competing with corporations and government for the top employees, the workplace culture matters.
 The way we treat non-profit employees matter.
 In the 2016 Nonprofit Employment Practices Survey, Guidestar and Nonprofit HR noted that turnover is between 16 - 19% per year.
 Direct service organizations face the most challenges when it comes to staff retention.